bebo1719/distracker/README.md

   Ensure your PostgreSQL server is running.

- 5.Set up environment variables by creating a .env file in the root directory with the following values:
+ 5.Set up environment variables by creating a .env file in the root directory with the following values: env

-env
-Copy code
    DB_USER=your_postgresql_user
    DB_PASSWORD=your_postgresql_password
    DB_NAME=company_db
    DB_HOST=localhost
    DB_PORT=5432

 Usage

-Start the application:
+1.Start the application:

-bash
-Copy code
 npm start

-Follow the prompts to:
+2.Follow the prompts to:

   View all employees, roles, or departments.
   Add a new employee, role, or department.
   Update an employee's role.

 Features
   View Employees: See a complete list of employees, including their department, role, salary, and manager.
   View Roles: Get a detailed view of all roles, including salary and department.
   View Departments: List all available departments in the company.
   Add Employees, Roles, and Departments: Easily add new employees, roles, or departments to the database.
   Update Employee Roles: Update the role of an existing employee.

 Technologies
   Node.js: JavaScript runtime for building the backend.
   Inquirer.js: Command-line prompt interface for user interaction.
   PostgreSQL: Relational database to store employee, role, and department information. console.table: Displays formatted tables in the terminal.

 License
 This project is licensed under the MIT License.

 Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or report any issues you find.

+video
+<video src="./image/Untitled video - Made with Clipchamp (1).mp4"></video>